 - Carriers of chromosomal translocations

 - Patients in need of human leukocyte antigen (HLA) testing

 - Intended parents who wish to choose their child’s gender

-RSMC offers some of the most experienced PGS & PGD doctors in San Diego
+RSMC has some of the most experienced lab technicians in San Diego

-Our highly-experienced embryologist and lab specialists have over 30 years combined experience with a variety of situations, including some of the most challenging fertility cases and numerous PGS and PGD testing.
-The San Diego RSMC location consists of a state-of-the-art lab on-site as well as a full-time laboratory director.
-This allows us maximum flexibility in the timing of the delicate procedure.
-We can biopsy each patient’s embryos when it is safest to do so, based on the embryos’ quality and stage of development, and have expedited results.
-Every situation is unique and there are so many factors that can affect fertility.
-Having an experienced team gives you the best chance for a successful pregnancy and of growing your family.
+Our highly experienced embryologists and lab specialists have over 30 years combined experience.
+They have tackled some of the toughest fertility cases and have conducted numerous PGS and PGD procedures.
+Our location in San Diego has a state-of-the-art lab onsite as well as a full-time laboratory director.
+This allows us to be efficient and time everything perfectly.
+We can perform a biopsy on each patient’s embryo when it’s safest to do so, based on the embryo’s quality and stage of development.
+Having an experienced team gives you the best chance for a successful pregnancy.